 - Consult with your advisor and fill out an initial plan of study.
 This plan will be updated throughout your journey through the program.

 - Pick your classes based on the Graduate School Bulletin and the current course offering.

-- Read the instructions (PDF) and register for your classes online through UNCGenie.
+- Read the instructions and register for your classes online through Schedule Hero.